Nathan Stanton

-Nathan Stanton (born 4 May 1981) is an English former professional footballer who is currently kit manager at former team Scunthorpe United.
+Nathan Stanton (born 4 May 1981) is an English former professional footballer who is currently employed as the kit manager at Scunthorpe United, whom he notably represented as a player between 1998 and 2006.

-In his 17-year-long playing career, Stanton spent most of his career with his first club Scunthorpe United with whom he signed in 1998, going on to appear in 243 official games.
-Apart from Scunthorpe United, Stanton has previously played for Rochdale, Burton Albion, and Grantham Town.
-In 2014, Corby Town.
+In his playing career, Stanton made 237 league appearances for Scunthorpe, later playing for Rochdale, Burton Albion, and Grantham Town before retiring after a brief stint with Corby Town in 2014.

 Club career

 Scunthorpe United

 Born in Nottingham, Stanton began his career with Scunthorpe United, A former Scunthorpe United trainee, he scored one goal for the club, his strike coming against Lincoln City in the 2003 League Two Play Off Semi Final.
 Injuries limited his appearances for the club, and he was released on a free transfer in the summer of 2006.

 Rochdale

 In 2006, Rochdale quickly snapped him up, and he instantly established himself as part the first team, even becoming vice captain.

 Burton Albion

 Stanton joined Burton Albion in July 2010, after he rejected the offer of a new deal from Rochdale.
 After 62 appearances in 3 seasons, Stanton was released at the end of the 2012–2013 season.